Federal Provisions for Unemployment

 - People who are serving false statement penalty weeks on their regular UI claim.

-- You previously collected regular UI and extended UI benefits (not including PEUC benefits).
-We will subtract these weeks from the 39 total weeks of your PUA claim.
+- You previously collected regular UI and FED-ED extension benefits (not including PEUC benefits).
+We will subtract these weeks from the 57 total weeks of your PUA claim.

 - Your unemployment or partial unemployment is no longer due to a COVID-19 reason.

-- The PUA program is no longer available (for weeks of unemployment after December 31).
+- The PUA program is no longer available.

 Pandemic Emergency Unemployment Compensation

-The extension is available from March 29, 2020, until December 31, 2020.
-To qualify, your claim must have started on July 8, 2018, or after.
+To qualify for a PEUC extension, your regular UI claim must have started on July 8, 2018, or after.
 Depending on when you filed your unemployment claim and if it has expired, you may need to reapply for unemployment.

 - If your benefit year has expired, you must file another unemployment claim.
 We will send you a notice telling you to file a new claim if you are still unemployed.
 UI Online is still the fastest way to apply.
 If you have enough wages to qualify for regular unemployment, we will process your claim.